xiaoniuniu89/giglep4/README.md

 ## <p id="features-left">Features left to impliment</p>

-- ability to send and display pdf's of music charts.
+- ability to send and display pdfs of music charts.
-- set list maker with pdf's, optimised for tablet view.
+- setlist maker with PDFs, optimized for tablet view.
-- band manager page were pdfs can be updated in real time and added to the users set list.
+- band manager page where pdfs can be updated in real-time and added to the users' setlist.
-- kanban board for every event should user need to organise their practice.
+- Kanban board for every event should the user need to organize their practice.
 - group chats for bands.
-- ability to store press materials such as pdf of bio and photos that canbe shared with agents.
+- the ability to store press materials such as pdf of bio and photos that can be shared with agents.
 - application to issue statements and bills
-- geo locations and google maps to link eents to venue
+- geo locations and google maps to link events to venue

 </section>